Craig-Lyndon Interpolation for the Logic of Here and There with a Variation of Mints' Sequent System: An Interpolating Sequent System for HT with NHNNF Interpolants

-\begin{defn} We call a \htform \defname{body-normalized} if no implication occurs in the antecedent of another implication. \end{defn} We assume that the given \htform $B$, the second argument to Craig interpolation, is \name{body-normalized}.
-This assumption is w.l.o.g. as any \htform can be normalized into the more strongly restricted form of a conjunction of implications whose antecedent is a conjunction of literals and whose succedent is a disjunction of literals.
-As noted by Mints \cite{mints}, this normalization can be performed with his sequent system.
+\begin{defn} We call a \htform \defname{body-normalized} if no implication occurs in the antecedent of another implication. \end{defn} We assume that the second argument formula to Craig-Lyndon interpolation, is \name{body-normalized}.
+This assumption is w.l.o.g. as any \htform can be converted to an equivalent one that is body-normalized by rewriting with the following equivalences.